mbeckh/cmake-utils/README.md

 -   Running clang-tidy (required only for unity builds, but always checked) and include-what-you-use requires Python.
     Set CMake variable `Python_EXECUTABLE` to file path if interpreter is not found automatically.

+-   Visual Studio integration requires the use of a CMakePresets file which sets the environment variable `BINARY_DIR`.

 ## License
 The code is released under the Apache License Version 2.0.
 Please see [LICENSE](LICENSE) for details.